 CS-Direct comes with a search function that helps users find the assets they want to work with.
-The default search mechanism is a SQL-based database search.
-You can replace the default search method with a Verity search engine.
+The Advanced interface uses an SQL-based database search mechanism, while the Dash interface is fully integrated with the Lucene search engine.